All Episodes

 What are they getting ready to roast him?

-Clinton's butter up Sharpton.
+Clinton's butter-up Sharpton.

 In the New York Post today, Hillary's popularity ratings go negative.

-Uh, but this is among all voters, which this time in the campaign, I guess it's interesting.
+But this is among all voters, which this time in the campaign, I guess it's interesting.

-So there's uh there's all kinds of uh of conflicting news.
+So there's all kinds of conflicting news.

 One of the most frequent complaints among longtime party contributors is that no matter how hard they work or how much they raise for Mrs. Clinton's candidacy, they will never be given special access to her campaign's high command.